Best Lego space sets 2024: NASA sets, spaceships and more

 Lego markets this as a 10+ set and while we think kids even younger than that will absolutely love seeing it in motion, it might take much older, more experienced builders to successfully put this together.
 With a lot of cogs and working parts, it's easy to go wrong — but when you do get everything aligned, it's fantastic.

 Our only negative?
-The set isn't much to look at.
-With much of the Technic mechanisms there for all to see, it's hardly the nicest model to have on display.
-But thankfully, its working parts trump that: This is an educational tool first and foremost, rather than the type of set you have out on show.
+The finished model isn't the nicest to look at, and we're not sure we'd be happy to keep it out on display like we are with most of our Lego sets.
+Most of its Technic mechanisms are laid bare, so it's not the most aesthetically pleasing set ever releases.
+Thankfully though, its working parts trump that: This is an educational tool first and foremost, rather than the type of set you have out on show.

 3 in 1 Space Shuttle Adventure